ENABLE AND EMPOWER YOUR PATRONS WITH SIMPLE-TO-USE SELF SERVICE LIBRARY SYSTEMS

 EXTENDED SERVICE WITH SAME STAFF

-By utilizing self-service equipment, you will need fewer members of staff focusing on the lending and returns process, allowing for longer opening hours or new activities.
+By utilizing self-service equipment, you will need fewer members of staff focusing on the checkout / lending and returns process, allowing for longer opening hours or new activities.

 REDUCED PHYSICAL CONTACT